JakeTrans/Arduino-Morse-Code/README.md

 Morse code sound and letter view via 7 segment display via BlueTooth (arduino sketch plus Net core console app to communicate).  with Kicad project for a Arduino shield (UNO R3) - inculding Bluetooth connectivity and power pins on the PCB (going to Vin)

-This project is a simple morse code sounded with and 7-segment display to show the letter or number being sounded out using basic components.  the trimpot acts as a basic volume sontrol.
+This project is a simple morse code sound with and 7-segment display to show the letter or number being sounded out using basic components.  the trimpot acts as a basic volume sontrol.

 As part on this project I have used: